3BioCompBio/RSALOR/README.md

 ```

 Make sure the first sequence in your MSA file is the target sequence to mutate.
+From directory `./test_data/` execute the following Python code:
 ```python
 # Import
 from rsalor import MSA